LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Start with a detailed outline to connect events and spot potential plot holes.
+• Start with a detailed outline so you can connect events and spot logic gaps early.

-• Seek feedback from beta readers and writing groups to identify issues.
+• Get feedback from beta readers and writing groups who actually represent your audience.

 Ready to Create Your eBook?